 Another way to look at how groundwater demand has changed since the 1994 GMP is to evaluate types and number of registered groundwater wells.
 As of January 2015, there were 7,837 active registered wells in the P-MRNRD (NDNR 2017b).
 Table 3.3-1 compares the number and type of registered wells in 1994 (when the GMP was last updated) and the number of wells in December 2016.
-By looking only at the total number of registered wells, the initial impression is that the number of registered wells has increased by an order of magnitude.
-A straight comparison of the number of registered wells is not valid, though, because in 1993, registrations were only required for municipal, irrigation, and industrial wells; an no domestic or other types of non-supply type wells (such as monitoring wells).
+By looking only at the total number of registered wells, the initial impression is that the number of registered wells has multiplied nearly seven times.
+A straight comparison of the number of registered wells is not valid, though, because up until 1993, registrations were only required for municipal, irrigation, and industrial wells; and excluded domestic or other types of non-supply type wells (such as monitoring or groundwater heat exchange wells).
 A more accurate comparison of the increase in certain types of registered wells is illustrated in Figure 3.3-1 where only municipal, irrigation, and industrial/commercial wells are compared (NDNR 2017b).